 Vermicomposting is the technical name for what has become known as worm composting—the process of using various species of earthworms to digest and convert organic material into useable garden compost.
 Traditional ready-made vermicomposting bins can be a convenient way to start turning your food scraps into compost for the garden.
-But there are often two problems with ready-made bins: either they're too expensive or they're too large.
+There are often two problems with ready-made bins: either they're too expensive or they're too large.
 Worm bins can cost upward of $100 dollars or more in many retail outlets.
-And while they work well, most gardeners would rather spend their money on plants.
+While they work well, most gardeners would rather spend their money on plants.

 The space issue is maybe even more bothersome.
 Often, the most convenient place to store a worm bin is inside a kitchen cabinet.
 They're out of sight this way, and it's a convenient place to dump your veggie and fruit scraps.
-But kitchen cabinet space is at a premium, and a large, tub-type bin takes up too much valuable space.
+However, kitchen cabinet space is at a premium, and a large, tub-type bin takes up too much valuable space.

 The solution to both the financial and space issues is to make your own worm bin.
-And five-gallon buckets, such as the kind you can buy from your local home center for a few dollars, fit the bill perfectly.
+Five-gallon buckets, such as the kind you can buy from your local home center for a few dollars, fit the bill perfectly.

 Creating your own vermicomposting bin is a very inexpensive project.
 Here's what you'll need:

 - A drill: A power drill with a 3/16 and 1/8 inch drill bit.

 - Shredded newspaper or cardboard: Use this for your worm bedding.

 - Red wiggler composting worms: This bin will easily accommodate between 250 and 500 worms.